thegreenonion/greenonionPass/README.md

 # greenonionPass

 This is my Password Manager written in C#.
+Official release at 05.09.2022
-This project is in the BETA version.
-This means, it contains unfixed bugs and may contain undeteckted and unfixed bugs.
+Note: This project may contain bugs.

 # Installation
 1. Go to the /release v. x.x.x.x and download the WHOLE folder